John Waters Is Fighting To Keep The 'Divine' Mural In Mount Vernon

 — GAYBC NEWS ????️???? (@gaybcnews) November 1, 2018

-CHAP says that the issue isn’t the content but rather the homeowners, Jesse Salazar, and Tom Williams didn’t get city permission or a permit before having the artist, Gaia craft the masterpiece of perhaps the world’s most famous Drag Queen.
+CHAP says that the issue isn’t the mural’s content, but rather that the homeowners, Jesse Salazar and Tom Williams, didn’t get city permission or a permit before having the artist, Gaia craft the masterpiece of perhaps the world’s most famous Drag Queen.
 Salazar and Williams are now technically seeking permission “after the fact.”

 The Baltimore Business Journal says that the mural depicts Divine making a “kissy face” with the phrase: “I’m So Beautiful” over his head.
 The actor, who died at age 42 in 1988 was the original Edna Turnblad in the first Hairspray movie opposite Ricki Lake.